Tomorrowland (Disney Parks): Tomorrowland 2016–present: The "Season of the Force" Tomorrowland incarnation

 At the 2015 D23 Expo, Disney announced that on November 16, 2015, Tomorrowland would launch a Star Wars-themed "Season of the Force", in celebration of Star Wars: The Force Awakens.
 Among the changes launched as part of the event were the attraction Star Wars Launch Bay—an exhibition showcasing artwork and other materials related to the franchise, a Star Wars Rebels-themed update of Jedi Training Academy known as Jedi Training: Trials of the Temple, the addition of The Force Awakens-related content to Star Tours - The Adventures Continue, and a The Force Awakens-themed Space Mountain overlay known as Hyperspace Mountain.
 Autopia also closed for a short period of time, but reopened in early 2016, with a new blue and silver color scheme to better fit current day Tomorrowland and a new sponsorship with Honda.
 In 2019, Disneyland began to remove the 1998-era Tomorrowland sign and rockwork in order to widen walkways and improve crowd flow as part of its ongoing Project Stardust beautification and improvement project.

+During the D23 fan event in 2026, it was announced that Tomorowland will be reimagined with new attractions and open spaces.